1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Introduction

-We have applied the {\it modified} BT-supervariable approach (MBTSA) to BRST formalism proposed by Bonora [22] to a diffeomorphism (i.e. reparameterization) invariant 1D theory of a free {\it scalar} relativistic particle and obtained the proper (i.e. off-shell nilpotent and absolutely anticommuting) (anti-)BRST symmetries for the target space variables and CF-type restriction for the {\it first} time.
-The restriction(s) that have been imposed to derive the (anti-) BRST symmetries and CF-type restriction have been called as the HC.
-The existence of the CF-type restriction is the hallmark of a {\it quantum} theory when the {\it latter} is discussed within the framework of BRST formalism [24, 25].
-We have applied the ACSA to obtain {\it all} the rest of the (anti-)BRST symmetry transformations for the {\it other} variables (i.e. auxiliary and (anti-)ghost variables) of our BRST invariant theory.
-This has led us to derive the appropriate coupled (but equivalent) Lagrangians for our theory which {\it individually} respect the (anti-)BRST symmetry transformations provided we restrict our discussions on submanifold of the space of variables where the CF-type restriction is satisfied.
+We have applied, in our present endeavor, the {\it modified} BT-supervariable approach (MBTSA) to BRST formalism proposed in Refs.
+[20, 21] to a 1D diffeomorphism (i.e. reparameterization) invariant theory of a free {\it scalar} relativistic particle and obtained the proper (i.e. off-shell nilpotent and absolutely anticommuting) (anti-)BRST symmetries for the target space variables and CF-type restriction for the {\it first} time.
+The restriction(s) that have been imposed to derive the (anti-)BRST symmetries and CF-type restriction have been called as the HC.
+The existence of the CF-type restriction is the hallmark of a {\it quantum} theory when the {\it latter} is discussed within the framework of BRST formalism [22, 23].
+We have applied the ACSA to obtain {\it all} the rest of the (anti-)BRST transformations for the {\it other} variables [i.e. auxiliary and (anti-)ghost variables] of our BRST invariant theory.
+This has led us to derive the appropriate coupled (but equivalent) Lagrangians for our theory which {\it individually} respect the (anti-)BRST transformations provided we restrict our discussions on a submanifold of the space of quantum variables (in the {\it total} quantum Hilbert space) where the CF-type restriction of our theory is satisfied.